godot-dimensions/g4mf/specification/parts/texture.md

 The `"size"` array MUST have at least one item, and each item MUST be a positive integer, not zero or negative.
 The length of the array defines the dimension of the texture.
 For example, a 2D texture may have a size of `[1024, 1024]`, or a 3D texture may have a size of `[128, 128, 128]`.
 Textures are RECOMMENDED to have power-of-two sizes and be the same in all dimensions, but any size is allowed.

+## Texture Coordinates

+Texture coordinates index into texture data in image space, relative to the pixels of the assembled texture.
+Each coordinate corresponds directly to an axis of the texture's pixel (texel) array, independent of any spatial or geometric interpretation.

+- The X coordinate corresponds to increasing pixel indices along the texture's horizontal axis.
+- The Y coordinate corresponds to increasing pixel indices along the texture's vertical axis.
+- The Z coordinate corresponds to consecutive slices in a multi-dimensional texture, and higher dimensions follow the same rule.

+For the common case of interpreting an image as originating at the top-left corner, the X axis increases to the right, and the Y axis increases downward.
+For the Z axis of 3D textures, and for additional axes in higher-dimensional textures, no spatial orientation, directionality, or handedness is implied by texture coordinates, and no preferred spatial interpretation is defined by G4MF.
+Visualization of texture axes is considered a presentation detail and does not affect the interpretation of the underlying texture data.

+For the case of 2D textures, this means the texture coordinates are the same as in OpenGL™, Vulkan™, glTF™, and most other 3D formats.

 ## Assembling High-Dimensional Textures

 When texturing the 3D surface of a 4D mesh, a 3D texture is required.
 There are some image formats with capability for volumetric 3D image data, such as [KTX2 3D textures](https://github.com/donmccurdy/KTX2-Samples/tree/main/ktx2) and [JPEG 2000 Part 10 - Extensions for Three-Dimensional Data](https://ieeexplore.ieee.org/document/1693474).
 However, these formats are not widely supported by image editors and other applications, and also they only provide up to 3D textures, while G4MF allows textures to be of any dimension.